chunqian/CopyWithQuotes/README.md

-this plugin is used for sublime text 3 ，add quotes for multiline text for Java/C#、C/C++、PHP/Perl、Delphi、Obj-C source code string.
+this plugin is used for sublime text 3, add quotes for multiline text for Java/C#, C/C++, PHP/Perl, Delphi, Obj-C source code string.

 sample：